CMTA/Rules/README.md

 # RuleEngine - Rules

 > This repository includes the rules contract for the CMTAT [RuleEngine](https://github.com/CMTA/RuleEngine)
+>
+> This repository is currently under development

 - The RuleEngine is an external contract used to apply transfer restrictions to another contract such as a CMTAT or ERC-3643 tokens.
 Acting as a controller, it can call different contract rules and apply these rules on each transfer.
 - Rules: